BruceZhaoR/adv-r/Environments.md

 To fully understand the caller environment we need to discuss two related concepts: the __call stack__, which is made up of __frames__.
 Executing a function creates two types of context.
 You've learned about one already: the execution environment is a child of the function environment, which is determined by where the function was created.
 There's another type of context created by where the function was called: this is called the call stack.

-There are also a couple of small wrinkles when it comes to custom evaluation.
-See [environments vs. frames](#eval-frame) for more details.

 ### Simple call stacks

 Let's illustrate this with a simple sequence of calls: `f()` calls `g()` calls `h()`.